algolia/algolia-react-boilerplate/pull_request_template.md

 ## Documented

-Have you documented in the file using a comment, and also added instructions to the README?
+- [ ] Have you documented in changed file using comments
+- [ ] Have you added instructions to the README if needed?